rbt-lang/rbt-proto/doc/introduction.rst

    * Our work on YAML, HTSQL.

-In this section, we review how the combinator pattern can be used to design domain-specific languages, and then apply this pattern to prototype a database query language.
+In this section, we review the combinator pattern and how it is used in design of declarative domain-specific languages.
+Then we show how combinators can be applied to prototype a database query language.

 Combinator pattern